Mooophy/Cpp-Primer/ch12/README.md

 }
 ```

-The p will convert to a bool ,which means that the dynamic memory allocated has no chance to be freed.
+The p will convert to a bool , which means that the dynamic memory allocated has no chance to be freed.
 As a result, memory leakage will occur.

 ## Exercise 12.9:
 >Explain what happens in the following code: